-In Instructional Methods like learner- centered, the use of materials and other resources are very important in activities.
-Students get actively involved in using different materials or resources as they learn what is intended for them to learn.
-This applies in all subjects.
-Attractive presentation, according to Cunnings worth (1995), is of high importance but "it is of primary importance that visuals should be rooted in the teaching material rather than superimposed on it".
+In Instructional Methods like Child- centered Method, the use of materials and other resources are very important in activities.
+Children get actively involved in using different materials or resources as they learn what is intended for them to learn.
+This applies in all subjects including English.

+Attractive presentation, according to Cunningsworth (1995), is of high importance but "it is of primary importance that visuals should be rooted in the teaching material rather than superimposed on it" (1983:52).

 Audio material is very important as well, mainly for reading practice and listening comprehension activities.
-Visual aids "supply the extra linguistic context that helps the acquirer to understand and thereby to acquire" (Krashen and Terell 1983:55), as they help in comprehension and encourage development of skills.
+Visual aids "supply the extra linguistic context that helps the acquirer to understand and thereby to acquire" (Krashen and Terell 1983:55), as they help in comprehension and encourage communication.

-2.4 Effective ways of improving students' academic performance
+2.4 Effective ways of improving Pupils' English Language Ability

 According to Plato (427- 347 BC), the teacher's role is to make the learning environment appropriate to stimulate the learners.
-This is relevant because a well structured classroom/ laboratory plays an important part in teaching and learning.
+This is relevant because a well structured classroom plays an important part in teaching and learning English.